Table of Contents

 - Texts are immediate

 Students are constantly on the go, and SMS meets them where they are.
-Text messages land instantly and are typically read within minutes—no more relying on inbox checks.
+Text messages land instantly and are typically read within minutes – no more relying on inbox checks.

 The impact is clear: when the University of Texas at Austin introduced a comprehensive texting strategy, engagement among targeted students jumped to 98%.
+These engagement rates prove how direct communication drives faster action compared to traditional methods.

 - Texts reach everyone

 Whether students live on or off campus, SMS reaches anyone with a mobile phone – no app downloads or logins required.
+Universities only need verified phone numbers to connect instantly.

 - Texts get engagement